-"Emergency Ordinance" shall mean an Ordinance adopted in accordance with the provisions of Section 6.6 of this Charter.
+"Emergency Ordinance" shall mean an Ordinance adopted in accordance is defined inwith the provisions of Section 6.6 of this Charter.

-"Motion" shall mean a formal step to introduce a matter for consideration or action of the Town Council on matters that are of a non-permanent nature.
+"Motion" shall mean a formal step to introduce a matter for consideration or action of the Town Council on matters that are of a non-permanent nature. that are adopted in a verbal form by a majority of the Town Council present at a meeting of the Town Council and reflected in the minutes of the meeting.